 In 2012, JWI laid the groundwork for a new Young Leadership Initiative to create a network of young, professional Jewish women.

 In 2013, JWI held its inaugural Young Women’s Leadership Conference, bringing together 150 young women and current and former Women to Watch honorees and JWI Board members for day of learning and mentoring.
+A partnership between OPI, JWI and SDT launches allowing SDT chapters around the country to raise awareness on campus through the project “Girls Achieve Grapeness.”

 In 2014, SafeSmartDating was piloted at University of Pennsylvania, Purdue University and George Washington University.
 Created in partnership with Sigma Delta Tau sororities and Zeta Beta Tau fraternities, SafeSmartDating works to change the culture on college campuses in an innovative co-ed workshop.